oroinc/documentation/commerce/configuration_guide/landing_commerce/sales/guest_access/index.rst

 Configure Guest Website Access
 ------------------------------

-In order to prevent non-registered customers from accessing OroCommerce front store, the administrator can disable website access by non-authenticated visitors.
+In order to prevent non-registered customers from accessing OroCommerce storefront, the administrator can disable website access by non-authenticated visitors.
 This can be done globally, per website, or per organization.

 .. contents:: :local:
    :depth: 1